Beer suds to soap suds: waste alcohol finds use in green detergent

 “The brewery was asking us what can we do with the alcohol, because it’s piling up, it’s a large quantity, that’s why we were looking for partners,” AB InBev’s innovation and technology director for Europe, David De Schutter, told Reuters.

-The company said its brewing facility in Leuven - Europe’s largest - could extract alcohol from 1.2 billion liters of beer a year at maximum capacity and it planned to spread the practice worldwide.
+The company said its brewing facility in Leuven - Europe’s largest with a maximum capacity of 1.2 billion liters of beer a year - could extract alcohol and it planned to spread the practice worldwide.

 The residual alcohol, which serves as the active cleaning and preservative component, is extracted, cleaned and sent to Ecover for use in its “Too Good to Waste” detergent.